-Alternative Provision Quality Assurance Checklist

-Name of alternative provision:

-Name of person completing checklist (from host school):

-All agencies and settings who place pupils at alternative provision MUST quality assure the placement.
+Alternative Provision Quality Assurance Checklist Name of alternative provision: Name of person completing checklist (from host school): All agencies and settings who place pupils at alternative provision MUST guality assure the placement.
 This quality assurance document must be completed prior to working with a new alternative provision and annually thereafter.

-On file/ On file/ eviden ce of check Date & Initial 1 If this quality assurance check is a review, please confirm the date of previous assurance check.
+On file/ Date eviden & ce of Initial check If this quality assurance check is a review, please confirm the 1 date of previous assurance check.
 2 Is the alternative provision registered as an independent school with the DfE?
-Y/N The criteria to be registered as an independent school is that; - full-time 1 education is provided for five or more pupils of compulsory school age Or -full-time education is provided for one or more pupils with an EHC plan or who is "looked after" by a local authority 1 - There is no legal definition of what constitutes 'full-time' education.
+Y/N The criteria to be registered as an independent school is that: - full-time1 education is provided for five or more pupils of compulsory school age Or -full-time education is provided for one or more pupils with an EHC plan or who is "looked after" by a local authority 1 - There is no legal definition of what constitutes 'full-time' education.
 However, DfE would consider an institution to be providing full-time education if it is intended to provide, or does provide, all, or substantially all, of a child's education.
-3 What is the provider's DfE number?
-(If applicable) 4 Copy of signed Service Level Agreement (SLA) /contract (attached) 5 Is there a clear governance structure within the Alternative provision?
-Y/N 6 Does the referral process include the requirement for a detailed pupil profile from the host school prior to agreement of placement?
-Y/N 7 Pupil's attendance should be monitored daily.
-Is this included in the SLA?
+What is the provider's DfE number?
+(If applicable) 3 4 Copy of signed Service Level Agreement (SLA) /contract (attached) Is there a clear governance structure within the Alternative 5 provision?
+Y/N Does the referral process include the requirement for a 6 detailed pupil profile from the host school prior to agreement of placement?
+Y/N Pupil's attendance should be monitored daily.
+Is this 7 included in the SLA?
 Y/N Copy of providers Attendance policy attached.
-8 Is there a procedure for when pupils fail to attend or the placement breaks down?
-Y/N 9 Is there adequate access to resources for all pupils who access the provision?
-Y/N 10 Is there inclusive practice with regards to positive behaviour management, attendance and punctuality?
-Y/N - Pro-actively promote and support the regular attendance of pupils
+Is there a procedure for when pupils fail to attend or the 8 placement breaks down?
+Y/N Is there adequate access to resources for all pupils who 9 access the provision?
+Y/N Is there inclusive practice with regards to positive behaviour 10 management, attendance and punctuality?
+Y/N Pro-actively promote and support the regular attendance of pupils